lacesosa/Snowy/README.md

 ## ⚠️ Disclaimer
-This toolkit is provided for educational and testing purposes only, I do not take responsibility for any misuse or violations of Discord’s Terms of Service, Use responsibly.
+This repo is provided for educational and testing purposes only, I do not take responsibility for any misuse or violations of Discord’s Terms of Service, Use responsibly.